valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 The Notificaties API plugin now safely stores incoming notifications, prevents duplicates, processes them in the background with automatic retries and clean-up, and offers an admin view for failed messages together with a health check that warns when too many remain.

 Make sure to add the admin menu entry described [here](../../../features/plugins/configure-notificaties-api-plugin.md) so users can reach the new overview.

+## Bugfixes

+* Process links referencing forms are now always included when creating a new draft version of an existing case definition.
+* Case tags and header widgets are now included when creating a new draft version of an existing case definition.